We're sharing our methodology because we want to help usher in a collective world where hiring is more ethical and efficient.

 Order effects happen when we make several judgements one after the other.
 When hiring, we usually make kinder judgements early on and get progressively harsher as we continue, meaning somebody at the bottom of a CV pile has to be extra special to stand out.

-The hiring manager can decide which team members contribute to assessing the candidates.
-Each reviewer sees one answer at a time and rates it against a marking guide to give it between 1 and 5 stars.
+The hiring manager can decide which team members assess the candidates.
+Each reviewer sees one answer at a time and rates the quality between 1-5, against a marking guide.